 Pinellas Community Compost is an educational entity.
 We provide compost classes, compost program development, and consulting services for others who are composting, at a small and large scale.
 Contact us to schedule private classes or inquire about our consulting services.
 Visit our course schedule for in-person classes.

-Our clients include schools, colleges, businesses, municipal departments, small farms, and community gardens.
+Our client list includes schools, colleges, businesses, municipal departments, small farms, and community gardens.
+View our project portfolio here.

 We do not provide compost collection, distribution or processing at this time.